ASUCICREPO/CurbPHX/README.md

 # Overview
 The [City of Phoenix - Street Transportation Department](https://www.phoenix.gov/streets) and the [Arizona State University Smart City Cloud Innovation Center Power by AWS](https://smartchallenges.asu.edu/)(ASU CIC) are coming together to develop a tool that can build a complete sidewalk data inventory.
 A sidewalk inventory is a data bank with a collection of attributes about the sidewalk.
 In this project, we tackle the problem of identifying the different types of sidewalk which are attached sidewalks, detached sidewalks and places where there are no sidewalks.
-The City of Phoenix - Street Transportation department will use this data to better understand and improve pedestrian mobility and safety to improve sidewalk management.
+The City of Phoenix - Street Transportation department will use this data to better understand pedestrian mobility, safety and to improve sidewalk management.

 # Description

 ## Problem
 As one of the the fastest growing cities in the United States, Phoenix has a constant need to update its sidewalk inventory to include new developments.
-The City has the opportunity to expand the data sets used to understand the location and condition of sidewalks and curb ramps.
+The City has the opportunity to expand the data sets used to understand the location and condition of sidewalks.
 Access to sidewalk data makes it possible to identify and prioritize funding for infrastructure investments.
-A sidewalk data layer supports the ability to measure the impact of projects on the City’s sidewalk and ramp network.
-A sidewalk layer also helps to identify areas of need and support the use of mobility resources.
+A sidewalk data layer would help identify areas of need, measure the impact of projects on City's sidewalk network and prioritize funding for infrastructure investments.

 ## Approach
 Working together, the City of Phoenix and the CIC envisioned a new solution: CurbPHX.
 CurbPHX is a comprehensive digital inventory of all sidewalks in the city.